RiceLiao/TDA362-Pathtracer/README.md

 :-------------------------:|:-------------------------:

 # Summary
-This is a CPU-version path-tracer rendering photorealistic images.
-I mainly focus on how to generate physically plausible images, the ray-tracing part will be done by Intel's "Embree" library.
+The path-tracer is implemented in TDA362 Computer Graphics at Chalmers University of Technology.
+It is a CPU-version path-tracer rendering photorealistic images.
+I mainly focus on how to generate physically plausible images, and the ray-tracing part will be done by Intel's "Embree" library.
+It includes multiple linearly blended BRDFs with importance sampling.

 ## Refraction
-The refraction is also implemented so that a glass ball that correctly refracts its surroundings is seen.
+The refraction is implemented by blending the glass material.
+So that a glass ball that correctly refracts its surroundings is seen.